Insight Prison Project Programs

 The Work: This is a cognitive restructuring class wherein students learn to employ critical thinking to become aware of “self-talk” and to re-frame thinking errors that impact one’s emotional well-being and behavior.
 Based on the work of Bryon Katie and the notion that much of one’s thinking if left unexamined can be distorted or faulty, and what causes anger, upset or depression is most often how a person views and interprets circumstances.

-Brothers’ Keepers - Crisis Intervention Training: Prisoners are professionally trained and certified in crisis intervention and become part of a skilled response team.
-Members serve as peer-intermediaries for fellow inmates who are suicidal or experiencing a mental health crisis that may otherwise go unnoticed.
+Brothers’ Keepers - Crisis Intervention Training: Incarcerated people are professionally trained and certified in crisis intervention and become part of a skilled response team.
+Members serve as peer-intermediaries for fellow prisoners who are suicidal or experiencing a mental health crisis that may otherwise go unnoticed.

 San Quentin Artistic Ensemble: The San Quentin Artistic Ensemble collaborates in creating original works of movement, music and theater.
 Through an intensive creative process, participants reflect upon their lives and communities, using their ideas and feelings to develop the work.

-Veterans Healing Veterans: VHV is a group that works to heal wounds that can result in suicide and incarceration among our nation's warriors.
+Veterans Healing Veterans: VHV is a group that works to heal wounds that can result in suicide and incarceration among our nation's military veterans.

 Program Quick Links